Archer River Crossing

 • guardrails, signs, and pavement marking.

-The new bridge will be located around 20 metres downstream of the existing crossing, with abutments and piers supported by three 1200 mm diameter columns.
+The new bridge is located around 20 metres downstream of the existing crossing, with abutments and piers supported by three 1200 mm diameter columns.

-Drawing upon our extensive remote road and bridge construction knowledge, we have developed a methodology that will deliver the project at a faster than normal pace.
+Drawing upon our extensive remote road and bridge construction knowledge, we developed a methodology that delivered the project at a faster-than-normal pace.

-We have also developed a project-specific procurement strategy that will maximise the use of local and regional businesses and deliver greater benefits to the region, beyond the infrastructure itself.
+We also developed a project-specific procurement strategy that maximised the use of local and regional businesses and delivered greater benefits to the region, beyond the infrastructure itself.

 Project Gallery